GPT-2 large language model

 Created to perform a variety of purposes, such as providing prompts, summarising text, and answering questions, GPT-2 was trained on BookCorpus and a dataset of 8 million web pages scraped from the internet.

 On its release, researchers, practitioners and commentators generally praised GPT-2's ability to generate realistic, plausible writing and translate text.
 Its flexibility was also welcomed.

 Some were less enthusiastic, pointing out the model's tendency to generate gibberish, incoherent lengthy text, and to answer questions inaccurately.
-Potential misuses of GPT-2, including to generate convincing misinformation and disinformation were also raised.

 OpenAI said that it would keep GPT-2's dataset, code, and model weights private 'Due to concerns about large language models being used to generate deceptive, biased, or abusive language at scale'.